• Skip to primary navigation

 Girl’s A-line Pullover Dress, Free Pattern size (4 to 10)

-I have a new girls sewing pattern to share with you today!
-A simple Girl’s A-line Pullover Dress, designed to be sewn with knit fabric, available for download in girl’s sizes 4 to 10.
+A simple Girl’s A-line Pullover Dress, designed to be sewn with knit fabric, is available in a printable PFF in girl’s sizes 4 to 10.

 free a-line dress pattern